 The appointing authority shall notify each person laid off of all his/her rights.
-Regular employees shall receive at least thirty (30) calendar days notice prior to layoff.
+Regular employees shall receive at least thirty (30) calendar days' notice prior to layoff in situation a) above.
 Layoff plans shall be approved by the Human Resources Director before they are implemented.